EbenezerGH/custom-lint-registry/README.md

 # custom-lint-registry

-A simple and UPDATED example of creating/using Custom Lints.
+A (simple && updated) example of (creating && using) custom lints with Android in 2018.